doughilton/collaborative-filtering/README.md

 Return how much each user song contributed to final score

-Penalize songs for how many playlists they appear on Helps to find hidden gems

 Both penalizations to be calculated before user submits list

 Do we do anything if a user submitted song is heavily penalized?
 What is a user submitted song is a hidden gem?

-Match playlists on artists not just songs

 Turn all this work into a function
 Additional parameter to change how the algorithm works?